 Take LeSean Thomas’ Cannon Buster s series.
 It started as a comic back in 2005, and after a successful 2014 Kickstarter campaign to produce a short, animated pilot, Netflix has ordered 12 episodes of the series!

-If you can make and sustain a n animated project online, go for it!
-If you’re successful, you won’t ever need to learn how to pitch a tv show to Netflix, Nickelodeon, or anybody!
+If you can make and sustain an animated project online, go for it!
+It’s a lot of hard work, so you’d better be passionate about your project and keep feeding your fans content.
+If you’re successful, your fans will feed you, AND you won’t need to learn how to pitch a show to Netflix, DreamWorks, Nickelodeon, or anybody!

 But if you want to take your chances by going through a network or studio, come back for more pitchin’ utensils!